-'''

-AC_INIT([mumble], [1.5])

-AC_CONFIG_SRCDIR([src/foo.c])

-AM_INIT_AUTOMAKE

-'''

-Note that if you're upgrading your configure.ac from an earlier version of Automake, it is not always correct to simply move the package and version arguments from AM_INIT_AUTOMAKE directly to AC_INIT, as in the example above.
+AC_INIT([mumble], [1.5]) AC_CONFIG_SRCDIR([src/foo.c]) AM_INIT_AUTOMAKE Note that if you're upgrading your configure.ac from an earlier version of Automake, it is not always correct to simply move the package and version arguments from AM_INIT_AUTOMAKE directly to AC_INIT, as in the example above.
 The first argument to AC_INIT should be the name of your package (e.g., 'GNU Automake'), not the tarball name (e.g., 'automake') that you used to pass to AM_INIT_AUTOMAKE.
 Autoconf tries to derive a tarball name from the package name, which should work for most but not all package names.
 (If it doesn't work for yours, you can use the four-argument form of AC_INIT to provide the tarball name explicitly).

 By default this macro AC_DEFINE'S PACKAGE and VERSION.
-This can be avoided by passing the no-define option:
+This can be avoided by passing the no-define option (see Section 17.2 [List of Automake options], page 118):

-AM_INIT_AUTOMAKE([gnits 1.5 no-define dist-bzip2])
+AM_INIT_AUTOMAKE([no-define ...])